PranjaL1297/bermudan-option-pricing-methods/README.md

 # Twice-Exercisable Bermudan Put Option Pricing

-This repository presents the pricing of a **twice-exercisable Bermudan put option** using various Monte Carlo techniques under a risk-neutral Geometric Brownian Motion (GBM) model.
-Developed as part of my MSc Quantitative Finance program at UCD Michael Smurfit Graduate Business School.
+This repository presents the pricing of a **twice-exercisable Bermudan put option** using advanced Monte Carlo simulation techniques under a risk-neutral Geometric Brownian Motion (GBM) framework.
+The project was completed as part of the MSc in Quantitative Finance at UCD Michael Smurfit Graduate Business School.

+📌 **This project was submitted for the Spring 2024 module "Numerical Methods" (FIN40040) and received a top grade of A (4.0 Grade Points), demonstrating strong implementation, financial insight, and model interpretation.**

 ## 🧮 Objective